-(a) In May 2018, we acquired La Quinta Holdings' hotel franchise and hotel-management business, spanning a portfolio of over 900 La Quinta-branded hotels.
+(a) In May 2018, we acquired La Quinta Holdings' hotel franchise and hotel-management business, spanning a portfolio of over 900 La Quinta-branded hotels. (b) Reflects the impact of the adoption of the new accounting standard in 2020 for the measurement of credit losses on financial instruments and the 2019 accounting standard for lease accounting.

-- (b) As described in Note 2 Summary of Significant Accounting Polices to the Consolidated Financial Statements contained in Part II, Item 8 of this report, we adopted the new accounting standard related to revenue recognition utilizing the full retrospective transition method on January 1, 2018. - (c) On June 1, 2018, our separation from former Parent was effected through a tax-free distribution to former Parent's stockholders of one share of our common stock for every one share of former Parent common stock held as of the close of business on May 18, 2018.
-As a result, on June 1, 2018, we had 99.8 million shares of common stock outstanding (inclusive of deferred shares and shares that vested upon separation).
-This share amount is being utilized for the calculation of basic and diluted earnings per share for all periods presented prior to the date of separation. - (d) Reflects the impact of the adoption of the new accounting standard in 2020 for the measurement of credit losses on financial instruments and the 2019 accounting standard for lease accounting. - (e) Represents the Company's stand-alone stockholders' equity since May 31, 2018 and former Parent net investment (capital contributions and earnings from operations less dividends) in the Company and accumulated other comprehensive income for 2017 through May 31, 2018, the date of our spin-off. - (f) "Adjusted EBITDA" is defined as net income/(loss) excluding net interest expense, depreciation and amortization, early extinguishment of debt charges, impairment charges, restructuring and related charges, contract termination costs, transaction-related items (acquisition-, disposition- or separation-related), foreign currency impacts of highly inflationary countries, stock-based compensation expense, income taxes and development advance notes amortization.
+(c) "Adjusted EBITDA" is defined as net income/(loss) excluding net interest expense, depreciation and amortization, early extinguishment of debt charges, impairment charges, restructuring and related charges, contract termination costs, transaction-related items (acquisition-, disposition- or separation-related), (gain)/loss on asset sales, foreign currency impacts of highly inflationary countries, stock-based compensation expense, income taxes and development advance notes amortization.
 We believe that adjusted EBITDA is a useful measure of performance for our segments which, when considered with U.S. Generally Accepted Accounting Principles ("GAAP") measures, allows a more complete understanding of our operating performance.
 We use this measure internally to assess operating performance, both absolutely and in comparison to other companies, and to make day to day operating decisions, including in the evaluation of selected compensation decisions.
 Our presentation of adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.
 During the first quarter of 2021, the Company modified the definition of adjusted EBITDA to exclude the amortization of development advance notes to reflect how the Company's chief operating decision maker reviews operating performance beginning in 2021.
-The Company has applied the modified definition of adjusted EBITDA to all periods presented. - (g) Corporate and Other reflects unallocated corporate costs that are not attributable to an operating segment. - (h) The reconciliation of net income/(loss) to adjusted EBITDA is as follows:
+The Company has applied the modified definition of adjusted EBITDA to all periods presented.